open-telemetry/opentelemetry-go/README.md

 | Metrics | Stable             |
 | Logs    | In Development [1] |

-- [1]: Currently the logs signal developement is in a design phase.
+- [1]: Currently the logs signal development is in a design phase.
    No Logs Pull Requests are currently being accepted.

 Progress and status specific to this repository is tracked in our